chef-boneyard/chef-web-docs-2016/README.md

 All of the versions have release notes.
 Append release_notes.html at the end of the base URL, i.e. http://docs.opscode.com/release/ohai-7/release_notes.html

+### How Frequently are Docs Versions Built?

+Chef builds the following docs collections on a daily basis:

+chef_master
+docs_oec
+docs_osc
+release_ohai-7
+release_11-10

+Chef builds the following docs collections often, but not necessarily every day:

+docs_all

+Chef builds the following docs collections as needed, by request, or based on specific feedback, but typically not "daily" or "often":

+docs_server
+release_10
+release_11-0
+release_11-2
+release_11-4
+release_11-6
+release_11-8
+release_oec_11-0
+release_ohai-6

+Note that Ohai 7 documents are also included in the chef_master doc collection (so those topics get rebuilt every day for the root collection).

 ## Versioning strategy

 The contents of many of the topics in this repo simply look like this: